Do You WANT Jesus To Help You?

 “I’M DONE BEGGING!
 I’M DONE DEPENDING ON OTHERS FOR EVERYTHING!
 I’M DONE LIVING IN DARKNESS EVERY DAY OF MY LIFE!
 JESUS, HELP ME!
 CHANGE ME!
 HEAL ME!
 I KNOW YOU CAN DO IT!”

 So Jesus said to him, “Receive your sight; your faith has healed you.”
 Immediately he received his sight and followed Jesus, praising God.
 When all the people saw it, they also praised God (Luke 18:42,43).

-And notice in that last verse, once Jesus does change your life, you simply cannot help but follow Him, praise Him, and show the world all He’s done for you!
+Notice in that last verse, once Jesus does change your life, you simply cannot help but follow His Spirit, praise Him, and show the world all He’s done for you!

 A prayer for you: Heavenly Father I want to thank you for giving us the ability to make our own choices.
 It is in our free will that we can decide what we want to do with our lives.
 Thank you for sending Jesus here to show us the things we should choose.
 Give us the spiritual guidance we need today, and every day, to let Jesus live through us!
 We’re ready, Lord!
-Use us, mold us, guide us, teach us!
-WE ARE READY FOR A CHANGE!
+Use us, mold us, guide us, and teach us!
 In Jesus’ name, amen.

 For more of my teachings pick up my books!